betseyw15/events.en/help/experience-manager-gems/overview.md

 * A maximum duration of 60 minutes
 * Q&A at the end and chat experts available throughout the webinar
 * Recording available after each webinar
-* Webinar is free of charge

-All our AEM GEMs webinars are free of charge and conducted virtually.
+* All AEM GEMs webinars are free of charge and conducted virtually, only registration is required.

 Register at [Adobe's AEM User Group](https://aem-augs.adobe.com/) to get notified about our upcoming webinars.